ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-082717.md

 - Andrew Turley has made a very basic IRC server and client demo in Pony. [https://github.com/aturley/pony-irc-demo](https://github.com/aturley/pony-irc-demo)
 - From Gordon Tisher...
 "So as a learning exercise I've implemented yet another [PEG parsing library](https://github.com/kulibali/kiuatan).
 No use of actors, but it can handle left recursion.
 No doubt has many beginner infelicities."
 - From Andrew Turley...
 "If you're thinking of checking out the [Pony programming language](https://ponylang.io), here's a [list of things that I think are important to know](https://gist.github.com/aturley/49b60c98306d90ffc2f981515827b005).
-This list is based on a [Tweet](https://twitter.com/casio_juarez/status/898706225642086400) that I wrote."
+This list is based on a tweet that I wrote."

 ## RFCs